roc-lang/roc/www/content/tutorial.md

 2. If it fails with some error, returns a `Task` which fails with that same error.
 (So if the given `Task a err` fails, the `a -> Task b err` function never gets called.)
 3. If it succeeds (meaning it produces a success value which has the type `a`), pass the value it succeeded with to the `a -> Task b err` function.
 Whatever `Task b err` that function returns will be the `Task b err` the entire `Task.await` call returns.

-The `!` suffix is syntax sugar for connecting tasks using `Task.await`.
+The `!` postfix operator is syntax sugar for connecting tasks using `Task.await`.
 Let's revisit our earlier example here:

 ```roc
 Stdout.line!
 "Type in something and press Enter:"